 - Techniques and Functional outcomes in nerve and tendon transfers of the upper extremity – Shriner’s Pediatric Hospital Clinical Research Fellowship

-- Clinical and Basic Science Research about growth plate abnormalities in children – NYU Department of Pediatric Orthopaedic Surgery
+- Clinical and Basic Science Research about growth plate abnormalities in children – NYU Department of Pediatric Orthopedic Surgery

 - Kevin Heaney and Judi Marvel Charities Brain Tumor Research Grant – The Children’s Hospital of Philadelphia)